Umair Jaswal

+Early and personal life

-Jaswal, whose father is "one of the best scientists in Pakistan", initially studied dentistry before switching to geology, but always kept an interest in the arts during all these academic years, in music by joining a band and in acting by doing theater plays.
+The son of a scientist father, Jaswal initially studied dentistry before switching to geology, but always kept an interest in the arts during all these academic years, in music by joining a band and in acting by doing theater plays.

+Born and raised in Islamabad, he has five brothers, including fellow artists Yasir Jaswal and Uzair Jaswal, and one sister.

 He completed his schooling from IMCB F-10/3 Islamabad.

-On October 20, 2020 it was announced that he has married Pakistani actress Sana Javed.

 Career

 Music

 Jaswal started his career in 2008 by joining the rock band Qayaas and gained popularity in 2009 with the song Tanha and Umeed.

 He joined Coke Studio season 5 with his band in 2012 and performed the song Charkha Nolakha with Atif Aslam.
 Qayaas released their debut album Uss Paar in 2011 with Umair as a lead vocalist.
 The songs Halaak and Inquilaab from the album were featured in the film Waar.
 In Coke Studio season 6, Umair decided to go solo.
 He performed the song Khayal on the first episode of Coke Studio season 6 which was also featured in film Waar.

 In 2013 Umair was nominated as Pakistan's youth ambassador by the International Human Rights Commission.

 In Coke Studio season 8 Umair performed the song Sammi Meri Waar with QB which received more than two million views in two weeks.
 In an interview to The Express Tribune he told that he also received hate mails after release of the song.
 Umair said: "Man!
 I’ve received audio messages from places like Iraq.
 The main idea behind doing this song was to penetrate a bigger market and fortunately that is exactly what happened".